tusker-direct/postcode-anywhere/README.md

 ## Small disclaimer

-The general architecture of this Gem is completely ripped off from that of the [Twitter API Gem](https://github.com/sferik/twitter) so credit to be directed that way.
+The general architecture of this Gem is taken from that of the [Twitter API Gem](https://github.com/sferik/twitter) so credit to be directed that way.
-This has been used mainly because this structure generally works well for us and it's well tested.
+This structure has been used mainly because this structure generally works well for us at Simple Merchant and it's well tested.

 ## Contributing